Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 Pro tip: Wear modestly when you visit the temple.
 And always take off your shoes upon entering.

-7. Visit the Sandakan Memorial Park
+7. Sandakan Memorial Park

 Settled in a peaceful, green setting just outside the town, the Sandakan Memorial Park offers a deeply moving experience for visitors seeking to understand Sabah’s wartime history.

 This serene and respectfully maintained park sits on the former site of a World War II Japanese prisoner-of-war (POW) camp, where thousands of Australian and British soldiers were held under brutal conditions.
-It commemorates the tragic events of the Sandakan Death Marches, during which only a handful of prisoners survived the forced marches through the jungle.

 Visitors can walk along shaded pathways surrounded by lush, tropical foliage, explore informative displays in the small on-site museum, and pause to reflect at the central memorial stone that honors the fallen.